All for law and law for all: Adaptive RAG Pipeline for Legal Research

 \subsection{Dataset}

-We are using the LegalBenchRAG corpus, which was derived from the LegalBench \cite{guha2023legalbench} dataset, a collaboratively constructed reasoning benchmark consisting of 162 tasks covering six different types of legal reasoning.
-Legal experts annotated queries by highlighting relevant text in source documents. \textbf{LegalBench-RAG data} has two primary components: the \textbf{original corpus} and the \textbf{QA pairs}.
-The corpus includes \texttt{.txt} documents from our \textbf{four legal domains}.
+We use the LegalBenchRAG corpus, which was derived from the LegalBench \cite{guha2023legalbench} dataset, a collaboratively constructed reasoning benchmark consisting of 162 tasks covering six different types of legal reasoning.
+Legal experts annotated queries by highlighting relevant text in source documents.
+LegalBench-RAG data has two primary components: the original corpus and the QA pairs.
+The corpus includes \texttt{.txt} documents from four legal domains: ContractNLI (contract understanding and natural language inference), CUAD (Contract Understanding Atticus Dataset for reviewing legal contracts), MAUD (merger and acquisition understanding dataset), and PrivacyQA (privacy policy question answering).
 It excludes documents that were not requested/targeted by at least one query in LegalBenchRAG.
 The QA pairs are directly linked to the documents within the corpus.
 Each query is associated with a list of relevant snippets from source documents that directly answer the query.
 For each snippet, the file path, the exact quote, and the precise character indices within the document are provided, ensuring a clear reference to the source, enabling accurate evaluation of retrieval performance.